-- (1) EPS metric is a key performance measure aligned with shareholder interests. - (2) Cash Conversion promotes sustained free cash flow and is a key indicator of ongoing operational cash efficiency. - (3) The Annual Bonus includes an element of Personal Objectives linked to the delivery of key projects designed to enhance the Group's operational strength and competitiveness in line with future strategy. - (4) Relative TSR is a measure favoured by a number of shareholders and provides for reward for outperformance of a number of comparators.
+- (1) EPS is a key performance measure aligned with shareholder interests. - $(2) \quad \text{Cash focus promotes sustained free cash flow and is a key indicator of ongoing operational cash efficiency}.$ - (3) The Annual Bonus includes an element of Personal Objectives linked to the delivery of key projects designed to enhance the Group's operational strength and competitiveness in line with future strategy. - (4) Relative TSR is a measure favoured by a number of shareholders and provides for reward for outperformance of a number of sector comparators.
+The peer group has been chosen to reflect most closely the mix of the Company's business.